Companies and organizations, whether they are government or private are formed and run by several designations.

 Non-profitable organizations have endorsements, cooperations have pensions, and companies have investment portfolios that need professionals to oversee their management.

-This includes tailoring the portfolio companies’ portfolios so that a desirable balance can be created between risks and return.
+This includes tailoring the portfolio companies’ portfolios to create a desirable balance between risks and returns.

-Although Chief Investment Officer (CIO) follow the guideline of the board of directors, he or she may also offer advice or recommendation on ways through which the investment policy or strategies must change.
+Although the Chief Investment Officer (CIO) follow the guideline of the board of directors, he or she may also offer advice or recommendations on ways the investment policy or strategies must change.

-Investment strategies are also established by Chief Investment Officer, which is vital for an organization’s growth.
+Investment strategies are also established by the Chief Investment Officer, which is vital for an organization’s growth.

 The demand for Chief Investment Officier

-Chief Investment officers are required by many businesses and organizations to manage their investment portfolios.
+Many businesses and organizations require Chief Investment officers to manage their investment portfolios.

 These are the institutions that have a high demand for Chief Investment Officers: